mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.
+September 30, 2019
+- DockerHub registry retrieval again failing for some users.
+Ignore html prefix to json.

 September 20, 2019
 - Assessment of onewayhash should allow hmac operations on file of student's choosing.